Ali G seat dispute escalates to UN International Court of Justice

 The incident involved Carla Counsell and Alexia Mitchell, both second years.
 The dispute has now, rather dramatically, spiralled from a petulant study-space spat into an intractable geopolitical battle over the contested territory.

 Legal proceedings are expected to commence at The Hague after the end of the exam season.

 Eyewitnesses of the altercation said it was ‘bizarre’, ‘unprecedented’ and ‘completely new territory for the Court to be adjudicating on’.
 A UN Spokesperson explained the current situation in the rapidly escalating affair.

-‘We’ve also heard reports of other, possibly associated political manoeuvrings across the University precinct.
-One student has apparently erected a model replica of his father’s second home on a desk in the basement of Life Sciences.
+“We’ve also heard reports of other, possibly associated political manoeuvrings across the University precinct.
+One student has apparently erected a model replica of his father’s second home on a desk in Red 3.

-‘Another left her pony grazing in the ASS’s new ‘green space’.
-All this, just to save a friend a seat, even though everyone knows having a pal nearby whilst revising destroys all productivity.’
+“Another left her pony grazing on the green space outside Sam Alex.
+All this, just to save a friend a seat, even though everyone knows having a pal nearby whilst revising destroys all productivity.”

 - 1North London fresher’s attempt to start anew ruined as entire sixth form moves to Bristol

 - 2Fresher dismayed to find cacti, scratch map and wall hanging not actually substitute for personality